HomeFrance-StartupsInterview with Charles Dilasser - Co-founder and CEO of Teezily

 Our fundamental objective is to make sure our clients receive their high quality products as promptly and efficiently as possible!

-What’s the current state of the Teezily team and how do you support corporate culture?
+What’s the current state of the Teezily team and how do you support your company culture?

-Teezily is now available in 7 languages – how long dit it take to “go international” and approach new markets?
+Teezily is now available in 7 languages – how long did it take to ‘go international’ and approach new markets?

-What marketing strategy you consider helped your business the most?
+What marketing strategy do you think helped your business the most?

 Can you tell us about the most successful campaign provided by Teezily until now?

-Our most succesful campaign was started by the administrator of a Facebook page for dog and cat lovers.
+Our most successful campaign was started by the administrator of a Facebook page for dog and cat lovers.
 The campaign lasted twenty days and over 250 customers purchased a product from it.

-Single customers or organizations?
-What is the biggest group of your customers?
+Single customers or organisations: what is your biggest group of customers?

 Our clients are large associations wishing to raise funds because they no longer have access to grants or loans.
 They wish to explore varied sources of income and that’s where we come in.